Shock Treatment (1964 film)

 Shock Treatment is a 1964 American neo noir drama film directed by Denis Sanders and written by Sydney Boehm, based on Winfred Van Atta's 1961 novel of the same name.
 Taking place in a mental institution, starring Stuart Whitman, Carol Lynley, Roddy McDowall, and Lauren Bacall.
-As one of many post-Psycho films dealing with insane, Bacall disliked the film intensely, calling it the worst of her career despite its cult following in later years.
+As one of many post-Psycho films dealing with insanity, Bacall disliked the film intensely, calling it the worst of her career despite its cult following in later years.

 Plot

 Martin Ashley, a mentally ill gardener, decapitates his wealthy boss Mrs. Townsend with a pair of shears.
 He subsequently turns himself in to the police, and is found insane and sent to a mental institution ruled by psychiatrist Edwina Beighley.
 During Ashley's hearing, Beighley learns that Ashley has possibly buried $1 million belonging to the late Mrs. Townsend.

 Mrs. Townsend's executor, Harley Manning, is suspicious of Ashley and hires actor Dale Nelson to simulate madness and land himself in the same institution.
-Dale is to locate $1 million in stolen money that Ashley might have hidden.
+Dale is to locate the stolen money that Ashley might have hidden.
 In payment for the illegal impersonation, Manning puts $10,000 in a safety deposit box in Nelson's name, withholding the key until the mission is accomplished.
 Needing to feign mental illness and gain Ashley's confidence, Nelson prepares for his role by studying books on psychology and gardening.
 Nelson gets himself arrested by breaking a store window, railing against "conformity", and ranting about the monetary worth of chemicals in the human body.

 Getting himself assigned to gardening as "occupational therapy", Nelson meets Ashley, who is initially hostile to another gardener meddling in his garden.
 Nelson wins him over with his botanical knowledge and admiration of the special rose that Ashley developed, winning a competition for his former employer.
 Nelson also becomes acquainted with another patient, Cynthia Albright, developing a personal interest in her.
 Cynthia has issues with men touching her but begins slowly to trust Nelson, who is understanding of her condition.

 During therapy sessions, Beighley uses hypnosis on Ashley, attempting to learn where he has buried the $1 million.
 She is desperate for money to continue her research into catatonia.
 Realizing that Dale is a fraud when she finds him eavesdropping on a therapy session with Ashley, she orders an electroconvulsive therapy treatment on him as a means of torture.
 After he regains consciousness, she questions his motives for being there, threatening him for illegally gaining entry into the institution.
 He threatens to expose her for illegally administering shock treatment knowingly on a sane person.
 She responds to his threat by twice injecting him with drugs that leave him in states of catatonia, using him as a human guinea pig for her experimentation.
 A third injection will leave Nelson in a permanent catatonic state.